jon-jacky/uw_python/winter_2012/week08/README.txt

  sqlite> .read mailing_list_queries
  ... shows formatted database contents ...

-To build and view the Django site, including its database, in django_site:
+To build and view the Django site, including its database, in django_site, you will first have to edit settings.py to change the paths in DATABASES NAME and TEMPLATE_DIRS for your system.
+Then:

  python manage.py syncdb
  ...